AdaCore/spark2014/docs/ug/usage_scenarios.rst

 target, the program logic should be carefully reviewed for possible dependences on the original compiler behavior and/or original target characteristics.
 See also the section 18.4.5 "Target-specific aspects" of the GNAT Reference Manual.

+In particular, features that bypass the type system of Ada for reinterpreting values (``Unchecked_Conversion``) and memory locations (``Address`` clause overlays, in which multiple objects are defined to share the same address, something that can also be achieved by sharing the same ``Link_Name`` or ``External_Name``) have no impact on |SPARK| analysis, yet they may lead to portability issues.

 By using the following restrictions (or a subset thereof), one can ensure that the corresponding non-portable features are not used in the program:

 .. code-block:: ada